FDio/csit/docs/ietf/draft-mkonstan-nf-service-density-01.md

 and extends the benchmarking scope to NFV services.

-This document does not describe a complete benchmarking methodology, instead it is focusing on system under test configuration part.
-Each of the compute node configurations identified by (RowIndex, ColumnIndex) is to be evaluated for NFV service data-plane performance using existing and/or emerging network benchmarking standards.
+This document does not describe a complete benchmarking methodology, instead it is focusing on the system under test configuration.
+Each of the compute node configurations identified in this document is to be evaluated for NFV service data-plane performance using existing and/or emerging network benchmarking standards.
 This may include methodologies specified in [RFC2544], [TST009],